VoidCooper/react-FAQ-board/README.md

     - "Normal" user to only delete own questions and comments
 - Maybe an feature to hide/delete comments with low score

+### How to run after cloning?

+Navigate to the folder with your terminal of choice and run `npm install` and `npm start`
+Developed with node.Js v16.13.0, I don't quarantee it working with newer or older versions.

 ### Noticed an issue with the code?

 Create a new issue and I will see to it, and propably do something about it.
 Or, if you don't want to open an issue you can contact me on twitter @Void_Cooper